imostom/imostom/README.md

 - 👋 Hi, I’m @imostom
 - ✨ I use C# to design and develop backend services and applications
 - 👀 I’m interested in Tech in its entirety
-- 🌱 I’m currently learning Android Mobile Development using Java
+- 🌱 I’m currently learning Mobile Dev using Xamarin Forms.
+You can check back for projects on this
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..... #notdefined
 - 📫 How to reach me ...
+Twitter, Instagram: @iam_tomiwo

 <!---
 imostom/imostom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.